 Periods are generally not a pleasant experience - so if you're experiencing pain when inserting a tampon, it makes an unpleasant experience even worse.

 There are many underlying causes for pain when inserting a tampon.
 If you're currently experiencing this, do not force the tampon to go in; this may only cause more pain or damage to the interior walls of your vagina.

 We've put together a review of some of the causes of tampon pains, your next steps in dealing with them, and when to see a doctor about them.

-Vaginismus, occurring in anywhere between 5-17% of vagina owners, is a condition that causes extreme pain or discomfort when inserting anything into the vagina--including insertion during intercourse or inserting tampons.
+If it hurts when putting a tampon in, overly tight pelvic muscles as well as an involuntary condition known as vaginismus may be the reason.
+Occurring in anywhere between 5-17% of vagina owners, vaginismus is a condition that causes extreme pain or discomfort when inserting anything into the vagina--including insertion during intercourse or inserting tampons.

 A 2010 review of vaginismus found that while some researchers attribute vaginismus to muscle spasms in the pelvic floor, this is hard to measure and is not always the case (Lahaie et al).

 Vaginismus has a reciprocal relationship with anxiety; fear of insertion (which is sometimes due to negative attitudes about sex and vaginas or sexual trauma) can cause pain upon insertion, and the pain can reinforce and exacerbate the fear response (Lahaie et al).